Ore Kadal: Plot

 The film is based on Sunil Gangopadhyay’s novel Hirak Deepthi.
 Dr. S. R. Nathan (Mammootty) is a 52-year old world-renowned professor of economics.
 A theorist to the core, he always harps on his pet topics of poverty and developmental issues that concern the developing world.
 He is a loner who is a drunkard, who drinks up to 10 bottles of liquor a day.
 He is also a chain smoker who smokes up to 25 boxes of cigarettes.
 Sometimes he's close with pornography, one-night stands, stocking condoms at home, walking naked in the house, masturbation and even hires female prostitutes to come to his house to have sex during stress.
 He also uses different types of illegal drugs.
 Sometimes he would faint in the corridor due to heavy drinking and sniffing of cocaine and he regularly goes to the hospital.

 His close friend Bela (Ramya Krishnan) is more practical.
 She tries to identify herself with some of the stark realities of life.

 Deepthi (Meera Jasmine) is a housewife who stays in the same apartment complex with her husband (Narain) and son.
 Her husband is on the lookout for a job.
 On his persuasion, Deepthi approaches Nathan.

-Their chance encounter ends up in an sexual relationship.
+Their chance encounter ends up in a sexual relationship.
 But Nathan is unperturbed and quite unmindful of his ways.
 While Deepthi gets a feeling of guilt, Nathan just shoos it away.
 In fact, he is working on a book on middle-class attitudes and notions.
 Yet, when confronted with real questions, Nathan loses ground — a reference to the pseudo-intellectual image.
 Nathan urges Deepthi to have sex with him, but she strictly refuses, saying that she is already married.
 Then, both of them had fights regularly and did not talk to each other, with Deepti thinking that Nathan is a weirdly acting man.

 Here, the director closely examines the disturbing relationship between two individuals.
 Deepthi is not able to pull herself away from Nathan.
 However, Deepthi gets to know about all the bad habits of Nathan and tries to pull herself away from him.
 But, she realises love and affection growing towards Nathan.

 The undercurrents in the minds of Deepthi and Nathan, their tormented souls as turbulent as the sea, are captured on frame dexterously by Alagappan N., the cameraman.
 Though the film does not give any direct message, it does hint at what makes or breaks a relationship.